-Students and volunteers play an important role in helping staff with daily activities and routine.
-However, students and volunteers are supervised at all times by a staff member and no student or volunteer is authorized to be alone with a child in our ELCs.
+Students and volunteers play an important role in helping staff with daily activities and routines.
+However, students and volunteers are always supervised by a staff member and no student or volunteer is authorized to be alone with a child in our summer camps.